 Feeling at home is about emotional connection

-The living room was found to be the top space which homeowners wanted to make feel homely, followed by the bedroom and the kitchen.
+In the ‘OnePoll’ survey, the living room was found to be the top space which homeowners wanted to make feel homely, followed by the bedroom and the kitchen.
 Decorating everything properly and getting new furniture were the two big factors in making a house more like a home.

 Over half of homeowners feel their home represents their personality

 The study also revealed how much people want to make their homes represent them and their personalities.
-This was a key driver in helping it feel like home.
+This was a key driver in helping a house feel like home.
 More than a third said they already had an idea of how to make their house feel like ‘theirs’ when they moved in.

-Making your house feel like a home is about putting your own unique stamp on it, surrounding yourself with what you’re comfortable with and what’s familiar to you – from those family photos to your favourite bedding.
+Making your house feel like a home is about putting your own unique stamp on it, and surrounding yourself with what you’re comfortable with and what’s familiar to you – from those family photos to your favourite bedding.